day8/re-frame/docs/on-dynamics.md

 ## State Management

 Nothing screams "complicated dynamics" more than needing to "distribute state".
-Well, other than appending "over unreliable networks".
+Well, other than appending "... over unreliable networks".

-This is, of course, why OO is problematic.
+This is, of course, why OO can be problematic.
 How on earth did we ever think that deliberately distributing state into hidden little mutable packets and then having to dynamically synchronise them was a good idea?
 And, Your Honour, I was as guilty as the rest.

 re-frame puts state in the one place and updates it once per event cycle, in one fell swoop.
 You never need to worry that the app is in some slightly inconsistent intermediate state.
-You never need to worry about the dynamics of communicating changes from one "store" of state to another.
+You don't need to worry about the dynamics of communicating changes from one "store" of state to another.

 Also, in one fell swoop, you can check if **_all the state in your app_** (all of it!) conforms to a schema.
 And that includes any data which just arrived over the wire from the server.

-## Immutable State

-State is congealed time.
-And immutable state allows us to freeze time, and ignore unnecessary dynamics, particularly when used with pure functions.
-What an amazingly simple platform on which to build, and when I say simple, I mean shockingly, beautiful and powerful.

 ## Incident report - "Simple Dynamic Process"